Skip to main content Skip to main navigation Skip to footer content

 To build long-lasting change, resident and advocate-driven work needed to address Fresno’s legacy of discriminatory neighborhood, housing, land use, and planning policies.
 Through vibrant community engagement, community organizing, advocacy, litigation, and large-scale voter education, the Fresno BHC Coalition emerged as a key player that helped the community to design southwest Fresno’s future.

-• What the fax
+What the Fax

 What the FAX